 If you share accommodation with the landlord then this is a licence arrangement and the normal landlord and tenant laws do not apply and a licensee will not be able to avail of dispute mechanisms available for tenants.
 We recommend that both parties still draft an agreement in writing covering the key issues of deposit, rent, bills, house rules and how to end the letting which can be referred to if a dispute arises.
-Should you encounter difficulties in getting your deposit back at the end of the letting you may be able to refer a case to the small claims court see www.courts.ie for more information.
+Should you encounter difficulties in getting your deposit back at the end of the letting you may be able to refer a case to the small claims court .
+See the document opposite and visit www.courts.ie for more information.

 Renting from a Tenant

 If you are renting a room from one of the existing tenants you may also be a licensee and the normal landlord and tenant laws do not apply.
 After six months however you can apply to become a tenant on the same terms and conditions as the existing tenants.
 If the landlord refuses you may be able to refer a dispute to the Residential Tenancies Board (RTB) see www.rtb.ie.

 There is little legal protection for licensees for example they do not have to be registered with the RTB, there are no minimum standards, rent book regulations or minimum notice periods required.
 If there is a dispute it cannot go to the RTB and whilst the small claims court may be an option for getting back a deposit this is not always the case.

 Threshold has consistently lobbied for a change to the law to offer protection to licensees and recently worked with University College Cork on this issue.
 Threshold is seeking legislation to be introduced to cover licensees.

 In the meantime Threshold recommends that, where a person is renting where the landlord resides or from another tenant, that a written agreement is made between parties covering key issues such as the deposit, rent, bills and other charges, house rules and notice periods to end the arrangement.